andrealmar/play_framework_jsch/README.md

-# play_framework_jsch
+# Play Framework and JSch - Java Secure Channel snippet
-Play Framework and JSch - Java Secure Channel snippet
+The snippet demonstrate how to use Play Framework + Jsch - Java Secure Channel